Welcome to our web site

 - The development of a local conservation network to foster long-term co-operation and collaboration

-The key outcomes of the project will include the protection of 900 endangered plant taxa, the development of seed specialists in the region, increased collaboration between plant conservation agencies and public awareness of the value and vulnerability of the local flora.
+The key outcomes of the project include the protection of over 900 endangered plant taxa, the development of seed specialists in the region, increased collaboration between plant conservation agencies and public awareness of the value and vulnerability of the local flora.
 These outcomes are in line with the mission and aims of the MAVA Foundation for conservation and networking in the Mediterranean.